saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

     * Learn more about security and message encryption.
 - Capture and fan out events from over 60 AWS services:
     * Fan out events across AWS categories, such as analytics, compute, containers, databases, IoT, machine learning (ML), security, and storage.

+## **Additional Compute Services:**
+With EC2, user is responsible for:
+- Patching the instances when new software packages come out,
+- Setting up the scaling of those instances as well as ensuring that user has architected the solutions to be hosted in a highly available manner.

+The AWS solution is **Serverless Computing**

+### **Serverless:**
+Serverless means the user cannot see or access the underlying infrastructure or instances that are hosting the application, instead, AWS does:
+- Provisioning,
+- Scaling,
+- High availability,
+- Maintenance.

+AWS has several serverless compute options, such as **Lambda**.

+#### **Lambda:**
+AWS Lambda is a compute service that runs your code in response to events and automatically manages the compute resources, making it the fastest way to turn an idea into a modern, production, serverless applications.

+##### **Benefits of Lambda:**
+- No need for managing servers:
+    * Run code without provisioning or managing infrastructure.
+Simply write and upload code as a .zip file or container image.
+- Automatic scaling:
+    * Automatically respond to code execution requests at any scale, from a dozen events per day to hundreds of thousands per second.
+- Pay-as-you-go pricing:
+    * Save costs by paying only for the compute time you use—by the millisecond—instead of provisioning infrastructure upfront for peak capacity.
+- Performance optimization:
+    * Optimize code execution time and performance with the right function memory size.
+Respond to high demand in double-digit milliseconds with Provisioned Concurrency.

+##### **Use cases:**
+- Quickly process data at scale:
+    * Meet resource-intensive and unpredictable demand by using AWS Lambda to instantly scale out to more than 18k vCPUs.
+Build processing workflows quickly and easily with suite of other serverless offerings and event triggers.
+- Run interactive web and mobile backends:
+    * Combine AWS Lambda with other AWS services to create secure, stable, and scalable online experiences.
+- Enable powerful ML insights:
+    * Preprocess data before feeding it to your machine learning (ML) model.
+With Amazon Elastic File System (EFS) access, AWS Lambda handles infrastructure management and provisioning to simplify scaling.
+- Create event-driven applications:
+    * Build event-driven functions for easy communication between decoupled services.
+Reduce costs by running applications during times of peak demand without crashing or over-provisioning resources.